 Best App Store Screenshot Tools for Startup Founders (2026)

-We make SnapMonk, one of the tools on this list, so treat this as informed-but-interested.
-We've tried to write the roundup a founder would actually want — judged on the things founders care about, honest about where SnapMonk loses.
+We make SnapMonk, one of the tools on this list, so treat this as informed but interested.
+I've tried to write the roundup a founder would actually want, judged on the things founders care about, and honest about where SnapMonk loses.

-A founder's screenshot priorities are different from an indie developer's.
+A founder's screenshot priorities aren't the same as an indie developer's.
 You're usually optimizing for:

-- Global reach — many startups launch in multiple markets at once, which means localized sets.
+- Global reach.
+A lot of startups launch in several markets at once, which means localized sets.

 Here's how the main tools stack up against those.